 Multi cap funds have been around for a while.
 Earlier, these funds could invest in small, mid, and large cap segments without any allocation restrictions.
 But, in September 2020, SEBI issued a new mandate which required such funds to invest at least a 25% stake in large, mid, and small cap segments.

 Although this mandate ensured hedging, it took away fund managers’ freedom to make allocations.
 To address these concerns, SEBI announced a new category called flexi cap mutual funds in November 2020.
-This category allows investing in small, mid and large cap segments without any percentage restrictions.
+The flexi cap fund meaningis simple; this category allows investing in small, mid, and large cap segments without any percentage restrictions.
 The only restriction is that at least 65% of the fund’s assets should be invested in equity, with no limitations on the market cap.

 Both schemes are worth taking stock of.
 To do so, we must first learn how one is different from the other.